xeokit/xeokit-convert/specs/xkt_10_generationNotes.md

 Also recall that each XKTMesh belongs to exactly one XKTEntity.

-# 2. Pre-process the XKT components
+# Step 2: Pre-process the XKT components

 Now having created our XKT document elements, we need to pre-process them before we can serialize them to XKT.

-## 2.1 Bake transforms into single-use XKTGeometries
+## Step 2.1 Bake transforms into single-use XKTGeometries

 For XKTGeometries that are not used by more than one XKTMesh, we'll go ahead and transform their positions into World-space coordinates, and throw away the XKTMesh's matrix.